edumserrano/playwright-adventures/demos/docker/README.md

 The [playwright-ui.ps1](/demos/docker/npm-pwsh-scripts/playwright-ui.ps1) Powershell script accepts the following input parameters:

-- `useDockerHostWebServer`: defaults to `no`.
-If set to `yes`, allows the tests running in the container to run against an instance of the app running on your machine, not in the docker container.
-To use this option, first start the app with `npm start` and once the app is running run `npm run test:ui` and pass this option.
-If you're using Powershell you can do it like so: `npm run test:ui '--' -useDockerHostWebServer yes`.
+- `useHostWebServer`: defaults to `$false`.
+If this switch is set it allows the tests running in the container to run against an instance of the app running on your machine instead of in the docker container.
+To use this option, first start the app with `npm start` and once the app is running run `npm test` and pass this option.
+If you're using Powershell you can do it like so: `npm run test:ui '--' -useHostWebServer`

 When the docker command to start the Playwright UI completes it will display the following message:
 ```